Kong/insomnia-docs/docs/inso-cli/cli-command-reference/inso-lint-spec.md

 category-url: inso-cli
 ---

 The `inso lint spec` command lints and validates your OpenAPI specification.
 Lint results will be printed to the console, and Inso CLI will exit with an exit code.
+Inso CLI will exit with a non-zero exit code if linting fails.

 ## Command